-Jam-packed with lycopene-rich tomatoes, fiber-and-protein-packed beans, and peppers and carrots that are brimming with phytonutrients, this vegetarian / vegan chili is one of my PAMM Diet all-stars!
-It’s a quick and easy way to help meet your veggie quota while warming you from the inside out on a colder late-fall or winter day.
+Jam-packed with lycopene-rich tomatoes, fiber-and-protein-packed beans, and nutritious peppers and carrots, this vegetarian / vegan chili is one of my PAMM Diet all-stars!
+It’s a quick and easy way to help meet your veggie quota while warming you from the inside out on a chilly day.
 I especially love that one batch can last several days, and tastes even better the 2nd and 3rd days, when the flavors have truly melded.
 I hope you like this vegetarian / vegan chili as much as I do!

 *use organic veggies and beans and cans/packaging with BPA-free lining, when possible*

-- 3 to 6 Tbsp olive oil (or spicy jalapeño or jalapeño-garlic oil if you like a little “heat”)
+- 3 to 6 Tbsp olive oil (or jalapeño-garlic oil if you like a little “heat”)

 - 1 to 2 onions, chopped